How to Make Queso Blanco Goat Cheese with Cider Vinegar: An Illustrated Guide

 The supplies you'll need are also few and simple:

-- Large cotton tea-towels (not waffle-weave), for hanging cheeses to drain (pillowcases also work, but they'll never smell nice again!)
+- Large cotton tea-towels (not waffle-weave), for hanging cheeses to drain (pillowcases also work, but they'll never smell nice again!).
+Cheesecloth is not suitable for this project.

-- A collander in which to drain the cheese
+- A colander in which to initially drain the cheese.

 Equipment and Supplies